| Home | Photography | Diary | Travels | Treks |

 Caption

-After resting at Kluver's Lookout, I continue following Range Road descending through the dense forest along the top of the range.
-I hike about an hour descending along the top of the range, until finding a small camp spot at the first junction of May Creek Road horse trail.
-There are no camping grounds for a long way in either direction, so I settle here for the night.
+After resting at Kluver’s Lookout, I continue hiking along Range Road, descending through the dense forest.
+I hike for about an hour, eventually reaching a small, secluded camp spot at the first junction of May Creek Road horse trail.
+Given the absence of designated camping grounds for many kilometres in either direction, I decide to settle here for the night.

 PreviousNext